His life inspired books and Hollywood films, but who was Joaquin Murrieta?

 With his half-brother’s killers dead, Murrieta took to the hills once again to find gold.
 But this time he wasn’t going to dig for it.

 Murrieta assembled a gang of like-minded people, including a Mexican army veteran who had two fingers blown off in a firefight during the Mexican-American War named “Three-Fingered Jack.”
-Together, they targeted American miners, pulling them off their horses with lassos, murdering them, and taking their gold.
+Together, they targeted American miners, pulling them off their horses with lassos, murdering them, and stealing their gold.

 Murrieta’s gang became infamous throughout the territory.
 Ranchers complained to authorities that the gang was descending from remote hideouts in the hills to steal their horses.
 Miners lived in fear of being taken on the roads by the gang.
 No American in the territory was safe from Murrieta’s revenge.

-Stories soon spread of Murrieta taking his gold and giving it to the poor Mexican natives and targeting the people who were taking advantage of them, making him a sort of Robin Hood of the West.
+Stories soon spread of Murrieta taking his gold and giving it to poor Mexican natives and targeting the people who were taking advantage of them, making him a sort of Robin Hood of the West.

 Over the next two years, Murrieta delivered his brand of justice throughout California.
 Finally, the U.S. Army dispatched celebrated lawman Harry Love to deliver their own justice to Murrieta.
 Love had fought in the Mexican-American War, engaging guerrillas in the mountains of Mexico.
 Now he turned that expertise to leading a group of California Rangers in hunting down Murrieta.

 Love tracked the Murrieta’s gang through the territory and caught them at a local ranch where they were in the middle of stealing a herd of horses.
-A firefight erupted, and the horse thieves were killed.
+A firefight erupted and the horse thieves were killed.
 Looking at the bodies, Love identified the mutilated hand of Three-Fingered Jack.
 And though he’d never seen Murrieta in person, he felt confident he’d found Murrieta’s body as well.

 The head was lost in an earthquake a few years later.
 But Murrieta lived on as a symbol for resistance against oppression and injustice for the people of the region.
 Or at least his legend did.

-All we know for sure is that Joaquin Murrieta was born in Sonora, Mexico and originally came to California sometime around 1849 to prospect for gold.
+All we know for sure is that Joaquin Murrieta was born in Mexico and originally came to California sometime to prospect for gold.
 Once he got there, he joined a gang that was likely led by one of his brothers-in-law.
 And greed probably had more to do with that decision than justice.
 There are no records of Murrieta doing anything particularly noble with his plundered money.